 We attempt to mitigate the risk posed by the low number of spare ladders.
-Since we need to reconstruct the suspension of the SSD we are no longer bound to the original SSD ladder configuration and radius.
-We have started a program of optimizing the SSD and IST geometry with special emphasis on reducing the SSD radius so that additional spare ladders could be gained.
+Since we need to reconstruct the suspension of the SSD we are no longer bound to the original SSD radius.
+We have started a program of optimizing the SSD and IST radii with special emphasis on reducing the SSD radius so that two additional spare ladders could be gained.